dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 A week afterwards I was still waking in the morning with my mind **churning** problems that no longer concerned me.

-I started looking for jobs, applying all over the place, and got many invitations and recommendations, and pointers, and recruters, etc. Finally there were not so many options.
+I started looking for jobs, applying all over the place, and got many invitations and recommendations, and pointers, and recruiters, etc. Finally there were not so many options.

 I failed a take-home test, which was **gutting**.
 I had assumed it was a formality